1307 PR.02 Managing Subrecipient Activity Associated with Sponsored Programs

 A. Requesting a Prepayment

 If the above requirements are met, the DBO can begin the process to request a prepayment, if warranted.
-The DBO must complete Form 1307 FR.01 Request for Subrecipient Prepayment as well as attach to the Request the subrecipient’s Authorized Official’s request and justification for a prepayment.
+The DBO must complete Form 1307 FR.01 Request for Subrecipient Prepayment and include the subrecipient’s Authorized Official’s request and justification for a prepayment.

-Form 1307 FR.01 Request for Subrecipient Prepayment requires the signature of the PI, the Department Chair or Dean, and the DBO Lead Administrator.
+Form 1307 FR.01 Request for Subrecipient Prepayment requires the signature of the PI, the Department Chair or Dean, and the Lead Administrator.
 The PI is responsible for authorizing the prepayment of funds to the subrecipient.
 All cash prepayments to a subrecipient must be guaranteed by the department chair or dean and supported by non-sponsored funds.
-Should the subrecipient, for example, fail to complete the work, the prepayment is expensed against and financed with non-sponsored funds.
-All documentation must be uploaded to Workday.
+Should the subrecipient fail to complete the work, the prepayment is expensed against and financed with non-sponsored funds.
+A completed Form 1307 FR.01 Request for Subrecipient Prepayment and accompanying justification from the Subrecipient AOR must be uploaded to Workday.

 B. Financial Reporting and Reconciliation of Prepayments